AYP 29-day Yoga Teacher Training Course (TTC) curriculum

 The course includes both study and practice, leading participants to experience the transformational quality of yoga.
 It will equip them to then be able to effectively bring their knowledge and experience of yoga to others, to help them to transform their lives.

-The course will include the study of the philosophy of yoga, teaching methodology, anatomy and physiology (both physical and subtle), as well as classical Hatha yoga techniques such as asana, meditation and pranayama.
+The course will include the study of the philosophy of yoga, teaching methodology, subtle anatomy, as well as classical Hatha Yoga techniques such as asana, meditation and pranayama.

 The Teacher Training Course will comprise of the following categories:

 To establish trainees in a strong and progressive asana practice.

 This module will include developing the following:

 - Becoming established in the practice of asana.